asadali27232/AI-Algorithms-Python/README.md

 # AI-Algorithms-Python

-Welcome to the AI Lab Tasks repository!
-Here, you'll find a collection of Jupyter Notebook files for each week's lab assignment.

 Artificial Intelligence (AI) is a cutting-edge field in computer science that focuses on creating intelligent systems capable of mimicking human-like cognitive functions such as learning, reasoning, problem-solving, and decision-making.
 AI has far-reaching applications, from improving automation in industries to advancing healthcare and enabling smart virtual assistants.

 ## Motivation